 The research also revealed that individuals with poor diets remained consistently in the lowest ranks for cognitive function.
-Cara’s findings suggest that the key——to maintaining sharp brain function is not about eliminating specific foods.
-But rather about adding healthy options to one’s diet.
-She recommends incorporating variety of fruits, vegetables, whole grains, and lean.
-Or plant-based proteins into one’s diet… as well as spices and snacks high in antioxidants and omega-3 fatty acids.
+Cara’s findings suggest that the key to maintaining sharp brain function is not about eliminating specific foods, but rather about adding healthy options to one’s diet.
+She recommends incorporating a variety of fruits, vegetables, whole grains, and lean or plant-based proteins into one’s diet… as well as spices and snacks high in antioxidants and omega-3 fatty acids.

 In addition to her research, Cara is a strong advocate for the importance of healthy eating.
 She encourages individuals to focus on adding healthy foods to their diet rather than removing unhealthy options.
 This approach, she believes, is more effective and sustainable in the long run.
 Cara’s research has far-reaching implications for public health, highlighting the importance of promoting healthy eating habits from a young age.
 Her work also underscores the need for accessible and effective educational resources… such as the U. S. Dietary Guidelines and MyPlate.